 Financial income/expenses.
 Financial income consists primarily of interest income on cash at banks and on time deposits.
-Financial expenses consist primarily of interest costs on the 2020 Senior Notes and the Senior Notes and short-term indebtedness, net of interest costs capitalized to property, plant and equipment.
-The 2020 Senior Notes were redeemed by the Senior Notes.
+Financial expenses consist primarily of interest costs on the Senior Notes and short-term indebtedness, net of interest costs capitalized to property, plant and equipment.